rplant8/documentchain/doc/README_osx.md

-Deterministic OS X Dmg Notes.
+Deterministic macOS (formerly OS X) Dmg Notes.

 Working OS X DMGs are created in Linux by combining a recent clang, the Apple binutils (ld, ar, etc) and DMG authoring tools.